-While the report should give special focus to the management of research and use of research results at the institution, all other areas of activity must also be covered so as to give a full picture of the institution.
+While the report should give special focus to internationalisation at the institution, all other areas of activity must also be covered so as to give a full picture of the institution.

 As mentioned in section 3.2, the body of the self-evaluation report should not be simply descriptive, but analytical, evaluative and synthetic as well.
 It should assess strengths and weaknesses, identify threats and opportunities and show how the various elements of strategic and quality management are interconnected.
 In addition, the analysis should take into account changes that have taken place in the recent past as well as those that are anticipated in the future.
 After each of the six topic areas three specific areas for improvement may be identified (dealing with existing weaknesses or strengths that could further enhanced).
 A SWOT analysis should form an integral part of the report and be evidence based.